tshebo/template1/README.md

 To start using this template, you can follow these guidelines:

 1. Customize the authentication pages:
-   - Modify the `Login`, `SignUp`, and other authentication components in the `src/components` directory to fit your application's design and requirements.
+   - Modify the `Login`, `SignUp`, and `AuthContext` directory to fit your application's design and requirements.

 2. Define route paths and access levels:
    - Update the routing logic in the `AppRoutes` component to define the route paths and their accessibility levels based on your application's needs.